-- 70. When reporting its policies, actions and targets related to its own workforce according to ESRS S1-1, S1-4, S1-5, the undertaking shall specify whether and how they address: - (a) housing facilities for own workers and their access to basic services such as clean water, sanitation and electricity as well as recreational facilities and social spaces; - (b) working time and work-life balance when operating round-the-clock or in remote locations.
+- 78.71.
+When reporting according to ESRS S1-1, S1-4, S1-5, the undertaking shall disclose its policies, actions and targets related to its own workforce according to ESRS S1-1, S1-4, S1-5, the undertaking shall specify whether.
+In this context, it shall consider its policies, actions and how they address targets related to: - (a) housing facilities for own workers and their access to basic services such as clean water, sanitation and electricity as well as recreational facilities and social spaces; - (b) working time and work-life balance when operating round-the-clock or in remote locations.